RamblingGeekUK/rguk/data/blog/windows-movie-maker-for-sale.md

 ![](/images/Windows-Movie-Maker-for-profit-exes.png)

-If I run "MovieMaker.exe" it works no problem!
+If I run "MovieMaker.exe" it works with no problem!

 How is this site allowed to get away with this, I feel sorry for all the people who must be paying to "unlock" this.
 This is a valid reason why Microsoft should allow Movie Maker to be opened sourced like Live Writer was.